-- The lawful spouse of the subscriber, unless legally separated. ("Lawful spouse" means a legal union of two persons that was validly formed in any jurisdiction.) - The domestic partner of the subscriber.
+- The lawful spouse of the subscriber, unless legally separated. ("Lawful spouse" means a legal union of two persons that was validly formed in any jurisdiction. - The domestic partner of the subscriber. - An eligible dependent child who is under 26 years of age, except as provided for in the How Do I ContinueCoverage?
+Continued Eligibility for a Disabled Child provision.